How to Open a Bank Account in Hong Kong - A Quick Guide [2025]

 Quick Tips: Hong Kong banks often require certified true copies of original documents to ensure their authenticity and validity.

-After you submit the documents, the bank will thoroughly review your application to assess your eligibility and ensure compliance with its requirements.
+After you submit the documents, the bank will thoroughly review your application to determine your eligibility and ensure compliance with its internal policies.

 In some cases, the bank may contact you for additional supporting documents, information, or verification.
 This is likely in cases of corporate bank account opening, where an interview with a bank representative is often a standard part of the Know Your Customer (KYC) procedure to verify the nature and legitimacy of your business.